 You should talk to a qualified advisor about how Michigan tax provisions affect your circumstances.

-Withdraw Funds Tax-Free for College Expenses
+Withdraw Funds Tax-Free for Higher Education Expenses

 Estate Tax Planning Benefits

 There’s another tax advantage unique to the 529 plan.
 There’s no federal gift tax on contributions up to $15,000 per year for single filers and $30,000 for married filers.
 You can choose to gift amounts up to $75,000 for single filers and up to $150,000 for married filers if pro-rated over 5 years.
 This means you could make a one-time gift equivalent to the 5 year amount and it could all qualify for the federal gift tax exclusion.
 Consult your tax advisor.